yonebayashi/testy-cache/README.md

 Test name |  Description | Status
  --- | --- | ---

-Get Nothing| Assuring that `get` should not retreive a key that wasn't inserted. | Insertions without Crashing | Assuring that the cache should handle 100 insertions without crashing. | Deletions without Crashing | Assuring that the cache should handle 100 deletions without crashing. | Set/Get 1 | `get` should retreive an inserted key and modify `size` appropriately (with 1 item in cache). | Set/Get 2 |  `get` should retreive an inserted key and modify `size` appropriately (with 2 items in cache). | Set/Get 3 |  `get` should retreive an inserted key and modify `size` appropriately (with 3 items in cache). | Tracking Memory | Assuring that `space_used()` responds appropriately to new insertions. | Modification | `get` should retreive a key that was inserted and modified. | Proper Deletion|  `get` should not retreive a key that was inserted and deleted. | Proper Resetting | resetting should result in an empty cache. |
+Get Nothing| Assuring that `get` should not retreive a key that wasn't inserted. | X Insertions without Crashing | Assuring that the cache should handle 100 insertions without crashing. | X Deletions without Crashing | Assuring that the cache should handle 100 deletions without crashing. | X Set/Get 1 | `get` should retreive an inserted key and modify `size` appropriately (with 1 item in cache). | X Set/Get 2 |  `get` should retreive an inserted key and modify `size` appropriately (with 2 items in cache). | X Set/Get 3 |  `get` should retreive an inserted key and modify `size` appropriately (with 3 items in cache). | X Tracking Memory | Assuring that `space_used()` responds appropriately to new insertions. | X Modification | `get` should retreive a key that was inserted and modified. | X Proper Deletion|  `get` should not retreive a key that was inserted and deleted. | X Proper Resetting | resetting should result in an empty cache. | X

 The following test was crafted for the case of a *nullptr* evictor:
 Test name |  Description | Status
  --- | --- | ---

-Null Eviction Policy | Eviction policy with nullptr evictor should not allow an insertion that would cause an overflow. |
+Null Eviction Policy | Eviction policy with nullptr evictor should not allow an insertion that would cause an overflow. | X

 The following tests were crafted for the case of a FifoEvictor evictor:
 Test name |  Description | Status
  --- | --- | ---

-`touch_key` without Crashing | Assure that the FIFO evictor can handle 100 key touches without crashing. | FIFO 1 | FIFO evictor displays FIFO functionality with unique keys. | FIFO 2 | FIFO evictor displays FIFO functionality with nonunique keys. | FIFO Set/Get |  Inserting works with FIFO eviction. |
+`touch_key` without Crashing | Assure that the FIFO evictor can handle 100 key touches without crashing. | X FIFO 1 | FIFO evictor displays FIFO functionality with unique keys. | X FIFO 2 | FIFO evictor displays FIFO functionality with nonunique keys. | X FIFO Set/Get |  Inserting works with FIFO eviction. | X

 It should be noted that these tests pass when compiled and run on a Mac.
 When compiled in the virtual machine, the tests stop due to an instance of `std::length_error`.
 After running our original tests in valgrind, we believe this is due to a memory error.